mwebb33/slab_application_examples/sld2-getting-started/requirement-to-use.md

 |Silabs Click Shield|MIKROE-4464|[MIKROE-44641](https://www.mikroe.com/silabs-click-shield)|

-### Third Party Hardware
+### Third-Party Hardware

-The hardware drivers and some of the virtual applications require third party hardware.
-These third party hardware boards can be purchased from the following suppliers.
+The hardware drivers and some of the virtual applications require third-party hardware.
+These third-party hardware boards can be purchased from the following suppliers.

-> The documentation of each hardware driver and application example describes the required type of third party board.
+> The documentation of each hardware driver and application example describes the required type of third-party board.

-**The most frequently used third party suppliers**
+**The most frequently used third-party suppliers**

 |Supplier|Link|